Tournée australienne pour « My Fair Lady » : du 15 mai au 4 août 2008, à Melbourne, Sydney et Canberra

 Matthew’s other compositions include whole or part contributions to : the Off Broadway revue Get Here (York Theater Company, N.Y.C.); the La Salle-SIA Music Theatre Degree Launch (Singapore); The Windows Project (ATYP and Darlinghurst Theatre seasons, Sydney); The Angels Project (ATYP); Five Minute Call (FOTW Theatre, Melbourne); Metrosexual ; (Melbourne, Canberra seasons); Immaculate Confection (national tour); Kiss Kiss Bang Bang (Perth season); and, countless contributions to charity concerts and cabaret projects throughout Australia, the USA and the UK.
 In 2003, Matthew was presented with the inaugural Judges” Award for Original Music at the last ever Sydney Cabaret Convention for his work with upcoming star of Wicked, Lucy Durack.

 Outside of his upcoming role as Freddy Eynsford-Hill in Opera Australia’s My Fair Lady, Matthew’s current project is the pop-opera group Forte (fortethegroup.com), a four-man concert act formed with the vision of bringing classical music to the Australian public through the rearrangement of Australian popular music for classical voice.
-For more on Matthew, visit matthewrobinson.com.au.
+For more information on Matthew, visit matthewrobinson.com.au.

 Rhys McConnachie Rhys McConnochie